-Ole N. Jensen (*1965, Odense, DK) is professor and Head of the Department of Biochemistry and Molecular Biology at the University of Southern Denmark in Odense.
+Ole N. Jensen (*1965, Odense, DK) is professor of protein mass spectrometry at the Department of Biochemistry and Molecular Biology, University of Southern Denmark (SDU) in Odense.

 He obtained the degree of PhD in Biochemistry and Biophysics in 1994 at Oregon State University at Corvallis, USA, based on studies of protein-nucleic acid interactions with professor Douglas F. Barofsky.
 He then joined the research group of Matthias Mann at the European Molecular Biology Laboratory (EMBL) in Heidelberg, Germany, where he contributed to the development of mass spectrometry tools for the emerging research field of proteomics.